GeraldHost/union-experiments/README.md

 ### Updating storage

-One approach is to update the state of each staker when you borrow so you track the The problem with this is that even if it's (optimistically) a single SSTORE it's 20k gas per staker and then maybe 10k spent on loading the vouch struct and another 10k loading the staker struct.
+One approach is to update the state of each staker when you borrow so you track the outstanding amount.
+The problem with this is that even if it's (optimistically) a single SSTORE it's 20k gas per staker and then maybe 10k spent on loading the vouch struct and another 10k loading the staker struct.
 So you are always going to hit a limit pretty quick.